UFC boss says St-Pierre will face middleweight champion Bisping after all

 He also posted a picture of him having breakfast with coach Jorge Blanco, saying he had “started planning how I’m gonna beat Bisping!”

+Bisping responded via social media: “Looks like George (sic) had a good bowlful of make believe for breakfast.”

-The change must have come as news to Woodley who, in his post-fight interview in the cage Saturday, cited St-Pierre as his next assignment on Nov.
-4 in New York
+Woodley, in his post-fight interview in the cage Saturday, cited St-Pierre as his next assignment on Nov.
+4 in New York.

-White was unhappy at the lack of spectacle in the Woodley-Maia fight, which set a record for the least amount of punches thrown in a five-round UFC title fight.
+But White was unhappy at the lack of spectacle in the Woodley-Maia fight, which set a record for the fewest punches thrown in a five-round UFC title fight.

 Woodley connected on just 57 of 153 attempted significant strikes, while stuffing all 21 takedown attempts from Maia.
-The Brazilian was good on only 28 of 89 significant strike attempts, according to FightMetric.
+The Brazilian, the No. 1 contender at 170 pounds, was good on only 28 of 89 significant strike attempts, according to FightMetric.

 Woodley (18-3-1) was unapologetic after the fight, calling it “a chess match and I won it convincingly.”